x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/mail-flow/content-conversion/message-encoding.md

 ms.prod: exchange-server-it-pro
 localization_priority: Normal
 ms.assetid: c1d9edbb-d87c-41e5-881b-cd612d83d7e4
-description: "Summary: Learn about the options that are available for message encoding in Exchange Server."
+description: "Summary: Learn about the options that are available for message encoding in Exchange Server 2016 or 2019."
 ---

 # Message encoding options in Exchange Server

- **Summary**: Learn about the options that are available for message encoding in Exchange 2016 and Exchange 2019.

 The message encoding options in Exchange Server let you specify message characteristics such as MIME and non-MIME character sets, binary encoding, and attachment formats.
 You can specify message encoding options in the following locations:

 - Remote domain settings